chenborui1/WordleSolver/README.md

 1. Download the ZIP of this repo:

-2. Unzip and open a terminal
+2. Unzip and open a terminal window
 3. Navigate to the project directory:

     ```bash